computational-mama/coding-with-friends/src/friends/anushka.md

 projimg3: /images/anushka-proj3.png
 ---

 I had been following Anushka's experiments with shaders and typography on Instagram.
-At the time, I had found a super strange and funny website called a [this chair does not exist](https://thischairdoesnotexist.com/). course, we had to stream it!
+At the time, I had found a super strange and funny website called a [this chair does not exist](https://thischairdoesnotexist.com/).
+Of course, we had to stream it!

 It got me thinking about sitting as an act - for work, leisure or protest.
 I wanted to start spinning these GAN chairs in the p5js environment.
 Anushka and I started think about how we could add her shader textures to these 3D objects in p5js.
 Of course we had to stream it.
 This is also when we realised I know nothing about shaders - so the stream became more about setting up basic GLSL shader and porting it to p5js.

 While at the time I thought I understood what she was doing, I haven't really wrapped my head around shaders even now!

+{{ videolink }}